iteratec/traze/README.md

 TODO: add docker-compose.yml

 # Components
-The Traze project consists of multiple components:
+The traze project consists of multiple components:

-TODO: list the official comoponents
+[traze-gamserver](https://github.com/iteratec/traze-gameserver) implements the gamelogic in haskell and publishes the game state to the broker.